CxRes/events-query-test/sections/representation.md

 {: sourcecode-name="representation-response-example.http" #representation-response-example title="Representation Response"}

 {: #representation-response-non-standard}
-While this is default behaviour, there is no requirement that a representation is the first message or is sent only once.
+While this is default behaviour, there is no requirement that a representation is the first message or that representations are sent only once.
 In such cases, the encapsulated message needs to indicate if it is a representation and not an event-notification.
 Such a mechanism is not defined in this specification.

 {: #representation-response-notifications}
-Notifications are transmitted just as described in {{stream-response}}.
+Notifications are transmitted just as in the regular streaming case described in {{stream-response}}.
 See {{example}} for a complete example of a response with representation and notifications.